 It’s important to feel safe and comfortable during your weekend in Miami.
-Because Miami often draws tourists to its streets and beaches each year, there are tons pf places to stay, including:
+Because Miami often draws tourists to its streets and beaches each year, there are tons of places to stay, including:

 Only 2.5 miles from the Vizcaya Mansion, this boutique hotel is great to stay at because it features a rooftop pool, a spa, and an on-site gourmet restaurant so you can relax no matter when you return to your hotel!

-All accommodations are safe, include TVs, wifi, a safe, a mini bar, and coffee making facilities.
+All accommodations are safe, including TVs, wifi, a safe, a minibar, and coffee-making facilities.
 The bathrooms include stone flooring with marble oversized bathrooms–but better yet, you are only 11 minutes from South Beach!

 East Miami is located in the heart of the city and is known for its luxury.
-Each room is decorated with modern decor, including floot-to-ceiling windows that offer great views of the water.
+Each room is decorated with modern decor, including floor-to-ceiling windows that offer great views of the water.